colehammond65/Focal-Point/README.md

 # 📸 FocalPoint

 A modern Node.js/Express photo gallery and client delivery system with an admin panel for photographers.
-Features private client galleries, a customizable About page, and flexible site settings.
+Features private client galleries, a customizable About page, flexible site settings, and RESTful API support.

 ---